jobvisser03/jv-nix-config/README.md

 }
 ```

-2. Import in `modules/default.nix`
+2. Add the module name to the relevant system configurations in `modules/flake/configurations.nix`

-3. Add the module name to the relevant system configurations in `modules/flake/configurations.nix`
+That's it — `import-tree` will auto-import the new module file.

 ## Secrets